Tony-Ton3/CSCI340-DNS-Name-Resolution-Engine/README.md

 * Document any resources you use to solve your assignment in the header comment of your file
 * Include your name in the header comment of your file

+### DO NOT USE THIS AS VALGRIND HAS ISSUES WITH THREADS, USE AT YOUR OWN RISK

 This includes adhering to good coding style practices.
 To verify that you do not leak memory, I may use *valgrind* to test your program.
 To install *valgrind*, use the following command:
 ```
 sudo apt-get install valgrind